One of the most versatile weight training equipment, power racks, are generally heavy and tall to provide stability and help you lift weights safely.

-The REP FITNESS power rack simply could be the best choice to buy for your garage gym or to put it in your spare bedroom.
+The REP FITNESS power rack could be the best choice to buy for your garage gym or put in your spare bedroom.

-The entire unit is only 6 ft (72 inches) in height, 48 inches wide, and 48 inches deep, providing aplenty working space for doing your exercises.
+The entire unit is only 6 ft (72 inches) in height, 48 inches wide, and 48 inches deep, providing plenty of working space for doing your exercises.

-The equipment has a weight capacity up to 700 lbs while the pull-up bar and dip bar have a maximum weight capacity of up to 400 lbs each.
+The equipment has a weight capacity of up to 700 lbs, while the pull-up bar and dip bar have a maximum weight capacity of up to 400 lbs each.

-This makes it clear to us that apart from the 72 inches height, users need another 12 inches clearance space up to the ceiling to perform pull-ups using the pull-up bar otherwise which you can be sure of ending up with a concussion in your head.
+This makes it clear that apart from the 72 inches height, users need another 12 inches clearance space up to the ceiling to perform pull-ups using the pull-up bar; otherwise, you can be sure of ending up with a concussion in your head.

-The back of the power rack is provided with weight storage pegs that increase the overall stability and utility of the unit.
+The back of the power rack is provided with weight storage pegs that increase the unit’s overall stability and utility.

 The unit is sturdy and durable as it comes with black powder coating and J-cups with a plastic covering that gives a perfect look to the rack and protects bar knurling.

-The laser-cup holes present at a 2-inch spacing throughout the length of the rack, are numbered at every 5th hole, and the unit comes with an extra bar holder in the front for safety.
+The laser-cup holes present at a 2-inch spacing throughout the rack’s length are numbered at every 5th hole, and the unit comes with an extra bar holder in the front for safety.

 - The power rack comes with two pull up bars: 1.25 inch and 2-inch grips